 The fostering recruitment process is structured and never rushed because you must have vital training and support.
 Subsequently, relationships take time, and your support begins from the first introduction to the charity.
 Ultimately, your support is given to you consistently, with often the Social Worker assigned to you when you first apply.

-Charities need foster carers who know what they need to do to help vulnerable children.
+Charities need foster carers who know what to do to help vulnerable children.
 However, to do this, they need support.
-To achieve the high standard they are renowned for; we know will take time.
-Often though, your decision to become a foster carer took time, often years to make.
-You waited for the right time; So why rush?
+To achieve the high standard they are renowned for, we know it will take time.
+Often though, your decision to become a foster carer took time, often years.
+You waited for the right time, So why rush?

-If we take our time, children’s placements are more likely to be successful.
+If we take time, children’s placements are more likely to succeed.
 Sadly, every time a child has a broken foster home, they lose faith and trust in people; not surprisingly, children get used to being let down.
-These children deserve better; thus, it is why Verve does things differently.
+These children deserve better; thus, Verve does things differently.

-Verve, giving you a clearer idea of the criteria on fostering.
+Verve gives you a clearer idea of the criteria for fostering.

-Thirdly, and most important of all, children in care need to get their voices heard; however, how do they do this if the people they need to do it for them are not heard either?
+Thirdly, and most importantly, children in care need to get their voices heard; however, how do they do this if the people they need to do it for them are not heard?

-If you want to find out more about becoming a foster carer, get in touch…
+If you want to learn more about becoming a foster carer, get in touch…

-If you have experience caring for vulnerable children, patience, time and a sense of humour, please do get in touch.
-There’s no obligation, no fees, just honest and impartial advice for you to decide whether fostering is the right choice for you?
+If you have experience caring for vulnerable children, patience, time and a sense of humour, please get in touch.
+There’s no obligation, no fees, just honest and impartial advice to decide whether fostering is the right choice for you.

-Together, we can all make a difference in the lives of children in care.
+Together, we can make a difference in the lives of children in care.